Stash App Review 2022: Investment App Pros and Cons

 You can easily sign up with Stash by visiting the website or downloading the app.

-Stash doesn’t require customers to deposit a minimum amount of money to open an account, but you’ll need at least $1 to start investing.
+Stash doesn’t require customers to deposit a minimum amount of money to open an account (other than the monthly subscription fee), but you’ll need at least one cent to start investing.
 Once your account is up and running, you can invest smaller increments (like 5 cents or less).

 Sign up for Stash through The Penny Hoarder and we’ll give you $5 to get started!